 Hypothyroid dogs tend to have elevated fasting cholesterol and triglycerides, elevated liver values, and mild anemia.
 Less often, they exhibit neurological weakness, poor appetite, corneal deposits, slow heart rate, heart arrhythmia, or infertility.

 GET THE BARK NEWSLETTER IN YOUR INBOX!

 Sign up and get the answers to your questions.

-Cancer is rare.
+While overproduction of thyroid hormones is often closely associated with cancer, it is rare in dogs.
 Rather, more than 95 percent of hypothyroid canine cases are caused by unknown gland atrophy or immune destruction of the thyroid.
 When damaged, the gland cannot respond as well to the TSH (thyroid-stimulating hormone) secreted from the pituitary gland to make T4 (levothyroxine) and T3 (triidothyronine), currency used by the body for the metabolism of energy.

 Once diagnosed, hypothyroid dogs tend to respond well to a long-term, twice-daily dosage protocol of oral levothyroxine.
 Typically, within four to six weeks, they have more energy, they lose weight and their coats begin to shine.
 After T4 levels normalize, some dogs can be transitioned to a once-a-day medication schedule.